 How else does a consumer proposal affect your credit?
 Find out here.

-Your creditors will receive payment from your trustee.
+Your creditors will receive payment from your debt specialist.
 The amount will depend on the specifications of the proposal.
 You need to be sure to finish all your duties within the proposal, or else you will be right back where you started.
 So, while you will not be making payment directly toward these debts during your consumer proposal, they are still active.
 They won’t disappear until after the consumer proposal and all your duties are completed.

 Filing a Joint Consumer Proposal